About Sakura Foundation

 Tri-State/Denver Buddhist Temple https://tsdbt.org/ Tri-State/Denver Buddhist Temple are a Jodo Shinshu sangha dedicated to the teachings of Shinran Shonin.
 The temple offers various lectures, discussions and study opportunities on the first and third Wednesday each month.

-As the co-presenters of the Annual Denver Cherry Blossom Festival, Sakura Foundation is excited to present the 51st annual celebration in 2025.
-Stay tuned for those dates!
+As the co-presenter of the Annual Denver Cherry Blossom Festival, Sakura Foundation is excited to present the 51st annual celebration on June 21 and 22, 2025.